coreyMerritt/rpete/README.md

 ## Usage

-1. Navigate to the directory that contains rpete.py and run the tool:
+1. Navigate to the directory that contains rpete.py and run the tool.
 ```bash
 python3 rpete.py
 ```